27 Charts That Will Have You Shouting 'America Is Number 1!'

 13) More Americans are graduating from college than ever before.

-14) There’s still a long way to go, but the gender pay gap has closed considerably in the past three decades.
+14) There’s still a long way to go, but the gender pay gap has closed considerably in the past two decades.

 15) At the same time, we remain extremely fertile.